image 1299-1

 Snapmint is India’s leading 0% EMI payment option.
 It is a growth partner for brands, helping them offer no-cost and low-cost EMI and pay-later options to their customers.

+In fact, brands using Snapmint often see a 30%+ increase in successful checkouts because customers get affordability and smooth payments in one click.
 There are several other proven benefits of integrating Snapmint for your business.
 It increases add-to-cart by 30%, average order value (AOV) by 40%, and reduces RTO in e-commerce.

 Group 1597882553 (1)